djeada/Statistics-Notes/notes/basic_concepts/conditional_probability.md

 Here, $P(A|B)$ is the conditional probability of event A given that event B has occurred.
 It represents the probability of A under the condition that B is known to have occurred.

-Let’s approach the problem of calculating probabilities in the context of drawing cards, and explicitly refer to the **Axioms of Probability** throughout the solution.

 ### Example: Probabilities of Drawing Two Cards Consecutively from a Deck

 We will compute the probability of two different card-drawing scenarios from a standard deck of 52 playing cards.
 Throughout the process, we will refer to the **three axioms of probability** where applicable.